wp-plugins/subscribe2/ReadMe.txt

 = I can't find my subscribers / the options / something else =

 Subscribe2 creates four (4) new admin menus in the back end of WordPress.

-* Posts -> Mail Subscribers : Allows users with Publish capabilities to send emails to your current subscribers
+These are all under the top level menu header **Subscribe2**.

+* Your Subscriptions : Allows the currently logged in user to manage their own subscriptions
-* Tools -> Subscribers : Allows you to manually (un)subscribe users by email address, displays lists of currently subscribed users and allows you to bulk subscribe Registered Users
+* Subscribers : Allows you to manually (un)subscribe users by email address, displays lists of currently subscribed users and allows you to bulk subscribe Registered Users
-* Users -> Subscriptions : Allows the currently logged in user to manage their own subscriptions
-* Settings -> Subscribe2 : Allows administrator level users to control many aspects of the plugins operation.
+* Settings : Allows administrator level users to control many aspects of the plugins operation.
 It should be pretty self explanatory from the notes on the screen
+* Send Mail : Allows users with Publish capabilities to send emails to your current subscribers

+**Note:** In versions of the plugin prior to version 7.0 the menus are under the WordPress system at Posts -> Mail Subscribers, Tools -> Subscribers, Users -> Subscriptions and Settings -> Subscribe2.

 = I'm confused, what are all the different types of subscriber? =